 |Sony||US18650VTC4||2100 mAh||30 A||US18650VTC4|

-Note: when buying batteries (and not only batteries), read the reviews and check average ratings since there are many FAKE batteries around.
-For example – simplified – if the batteries have three star rating because 20 users have said those batteries are fake and 20 users have said they are good, I would stay away from such batteries.
-On the other hand, if a battery has 4.5 stars rating because 300 users have said so, I believe that battery is genuine one 🙂
+When buying batteries (and not only batteries), read the reviews, and check average ratings since there are many FAKE batteries around.
+For example – simplified – if the batteries have a three-star rating because 20 users have said those batteries are fake and 20 users have said they are good, I would stay away from such batteries.
+On the other hand, if a battery has 4.5 stars rating because 300 users have said so, I believe that the battery is genuine.

-Good luck and be very careful with lithium batteries – they are great and they store large amount of energy in light, small packages.
+Good luck and be very careful with lithium batteries!
+They are great and they store large amounts of energy in light, small packages!

 Read Our Latest Posts to Learn More about Batteries, Cleaning Solutions, and More!

 - Handheld Vacuum Replacement Batteries

 - 6 Unexpected Appliances That Use A CR 2032 Battery